Promises and Secrets

 Does it matter what church you attend?
 Do the actions of those around you affect your salvation?
 There are passages in the Bible that seem to say that it matters, but you seldom hear of them in sermons or Bible study sessions.

 Salvation matters to those who believe.
+The wrong influence can jeopardize that salvation.

 What do you think?